 Section 9.
 Whenever an employee receives a pay increase, longevity increment, or an increase due to promotion, such increase shall be granted from the first day of the pay period during which such increase becomes effective.

 Section 10.
-Whenever an employee accepts an agency position in another geographical location, the employee shall be entitled to reimbursement for moving expenses as provided in agency policy.
-Moves which are management initiated or which are the result of job abolishment shall be compensated up to the maximum amount provided by agency policy.
+When an employee transfer is management-initiated or the result of job abolishment, the employee shall be reimbursed for moving expenses up to the maximum amount provided by agency policy.

 Section 11.
-Upon termination of employment, employees shall be paid for all earned, but unused annual leave, comp time, and one-quarter of accrued sick leave as provided by law.
+Upon termination of employment, employees shall be paid for all earned, but unused annual leave, non-exempt compensatory time, and one-quarter of accrued sick leave as provided by law.

 Section 12.
 If an employee is selected by a management designee to temporarily fill a vacancy in a higher pay range job, the authorization shall be in writing and the employee shall be paid at the higher pay range with the exact rate of temporary pay to be set by the Pay Plan Rules.